 WATER SERVICE, wastewater service, and refuse service are included in the camping fee.
 Any hose connection between the campground water system and a camping unit, for water service, shall be made by employing an approved health department hose complying with (NSF 61).

 ELECTRIC SERVICE is metered and the meters are read four times a year and the resulting electric use is billed to the camper.
-The first 50 kWh of each reading is included in the annual camping fee.
-The next 150 kWh is billed at the rate of $0.19 or 19 cents per kWh All kWh above 200kWh are billed at a rate of $0.15 or 15 cents per kWh.
+The first 25 kWh of each reading is included in the annual camping fee.
+The next 175 kWh is billed at the rate of $0.22 or 22 cents per kWh All kWh above 200kWh are billed at a rate of $0.18 or 18 cents per kWh.
 There is no minimum charge or meter reading charge.
-The new rates will be effective Nov 2021
+The new rates will be effective Feb 2024.
+Additional readings may be done to insure electric is off during the winter and for high usage accounts.
+These interim readings will be billed at the $0.18 rate for every kWh used.
+Rates are subject to change based on Pioneer Electric’s rate adjustments.

 FOR SALE SIGN: A for sale sign for a camper on a campsite may be displayed in the campground provided that all fees, including the rental deposit, and any billed reservation fee for the campsite has been paid in full.

-TRANSFER OF A CAMPSITE FEES: When management approves, in writing, the transfer of a waterfront campsite a fee of $1500 shall be charged to the seller.
+TRANSFER OF A CAMPSITE FEES: When management approves, in writing, the transfer of a waterfront campsite a fee of $TBD shall be charged to the seller.
 A non-waterfront site fee of $150 will be charged.
-The fee and all other billed fees must be paid before the above mentioned for sale sign is displayed.
+The fee and all other billed fees must be paid before transaction is approved by Lotus Cove.
 A form for the above is available on the web site.

 CAMPSITE APPEARANCE AND MAINTENANCE: Each camping season a weekend is designated as spring cleanup week or day.
 It is expected that by the end of this weekend that all campsites are cleaned of leaves and debris, grass mowed and that camping units are pressure washed as needed.
 All camping units or campsites, C1 thru C99, shall also be marked with the campsite number by installing 2” numbers at least 6” above the ground visible from the roadway.
 If needed, management will, after the above-mentioned weekend, perform the above and a proper fee will be charged to the camper’s account.
 If you as a camper would like to have the above work performed for you, make this known to management before the cleanup weekend and management will perform the work at an agreed price.
 Each camper is responsible for appearance and maintenance of his/her campsite.
 If necessary, management will mow grass and remove leaves etc. and invoice the camper.
 Unsightly items such as wood pallets, reels for wire and/or cable are not to be stored or used as furniture/fence on a campsite.
 Firewood can be supplied by others than Lotus Cove, but the preparation or cutting of firewood shall not be an activity that is performed in the campground.

 ACTIVITY FUND: The campers of Lotus Cove maintain a campers’ activity fund which is used to fund various activities during the camping season.
-The sources of revenue for the fund are as follows: an optional $20 fee is included in the invoice for annual camping, management contributes $500 each year for an Activity Director, 50/50 drawings are held from time to time, and proceeds from the sale of aluminum cans are put into the fund.
+The sources of revenue for the fund are as follows: an optional $20 fee is included in the invoice for annual camping, management contributes $500 each year for an Activity Director, 50/50 drawings are held from time to time, and other activities that may raise funds.

 OPERATIONAL NOTES: Lawnmowers are available for the use of campers in the maintenance storage building by the trash dumpster adjacent to C46.
 A second lawnmower is available in the storage shed next to C129.
 Fire extinguishers are located on the maintenance building by C46 and by the electrical panels by C148 and C115.
 An emergency phone is located at the patio area close to the entrance door of the club house.
 A first aid kit is provided in the club house in the cabinet marked FIRST AID.